Jess-Vannatter/Education_Group_Project-/README.md

 # Education Group Project

 # Overview

 ## Topic
 The project will focus will focus on the education field, specifically mathematics achievement.
 Two of the three members are currently classroom teachers and are passionate about student learning.
+We were interested in creating a model that could be used to predict achievement so that students could be provided early and targeted intervention.

 ## Questions
 * What factors best predict mathematics achievement?